Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_17_DESeq/final_paper.md

 ## Introduction

-Understanding gene expression is crucial for unraveling the molecular mechanisms underlying various biological processes, such as development, disease, and response to environmental stimuli.
-One powerful tool for studying gene expression is RNA sequencing (RNA-seq), which allows for a comprehensive quantitative assessment of the transcriptome, or in other words, the complete set of RNA molecules in a cell or tissue.
+Understanding gene expression is crucial for unraveling the mechanisms for various biological processes, such as development, disease, and response to environmental stimuli.
+One powerful tool for studying gene expression is RNA sequencing (RNA-seq), a comprehensive quantitative assessment of the transcriptome.

 ## RNA-seq Overview